-'You prepare for war': how one US firm tried escaping Trump's China tariffs
+'You prepare for war': How one US firm tried escaping Trump's China tariffs

 He joined Capstone in 2012 to manage its network of Chinese manufacturers from Hong Kong.

-Rising labor costs and tighter regulations in China had already led him to consider moving the business elsewhere in Asia.
+Rising labour costs and tighter regulations in China had already led him to consider moving the business elsewhere in Asia.
 But the trade war forced his hand.

 Sloven is just one of thousands of entrepreneurs who have been forced by the trade war to upend their business operations in China in the biggest supply chain shift in a generation.

-Companies like Capstone contribute over US$200 billion in U.S. purchases of China-made electronics and machinery annually.
+Companies like Capstone contribute more than US$200 billion in US purchases of China-made electronics and machinery annually.

 DUE DILIGENCE